KaiVandivier/ascend-mda-report/README.md

   - To do so, set the value `dn` (short for "dimension name") property of the cell to the name of the dimension
   - Ex: `{ dn: "TCMDA - Epidemiological Coverage" }`
-  - The script will look up the dimension ID based on the name and populate the `dId` property on the cell
+  - The script will look up the dimension ID based on the name and populate the `dxId` property on the cell
   - The name must exactly match the name of the dimension in the database (it is case sensitive)
   - If the name is not found during the lookup, it will set a "Dimension not found" message as the value
-  - Note that if you _also_ manually set the `dId` property of the cell, the script will not perform the name->ID lookup; i.e., the dimension ID will take precedence.
+  - Note that if you _also_ manually set the `dxId` property of the cell, the script will not perform the name->ID lookup; i.e., the dimension ID will take precedence.

 - Using a dimension ID:

-  - Set the `dId` property (short for "dimension ID") of the cell
+  - Set the `dxId` property (short for "dimension ID") of the cell
-  - Ex: `{ dId: "kTtjN2SNEDH" }`
+  - Ex: `{ dxId: "kTtjN2SNEDH" }`
   - This has the benefits of avoiding string-matching sensitivity, being resilient to dimension name changes in the database, and the ability to correctly specify an indicator if there are duplicate names, but it may be tedious to look up IDs individually for many cells.
   - This will override the dimension name (`dn`) property if it is provided.